Tidal phenomena in the Galactic Center: The curious case of X7: Analysis

 \subsection{Test-particle simulations}

-We model the evolution of a cloud represented with test particles launched from the position and time of the closest encounter between S33/S0-30 and X7.
-First, we describe the numerical setup and technique.
-Then, we calculate the initial conditions for the simulations such as initial velocity, direction, radius, and shape of the cloud.
+We modeled the evolution of a cloud represented with test particles launched from the position and time of the closest encounter between S33/S0-30 and X7.
+Here we describe the numerical setup and technique.
+Then, we show how we calculated the initial conditions for the simulations, such as the initial velocity, direction, radius, and shape of the cloud.

-\subsubsection{Numerical Setup}
+\subsubsection{Numerical setup}

 The simulations considered the dynamical evolution of a cloud represented with test particles under the influence of the gravitational field of Sgr~A*.
-The equations of motion were integrated numerically using a leapfrog algorithm with a timestep that is a small fraction of the circular orbital time scale at separation $R$,
+The equations of motion were integrated numerically using a leapfrog algorithm with a timestep that is a small fraction of the circular orbital timescale at separation $R$,

-where $R$ is the radial distance of the particle to the location of Sgr~A*, $M_\text{BH}$ is the mass of the SMBH, $G$ is the gravitational constant, and $C$ is the prefactor which is set to $C=0.01$ for accuracy.
-We have applied an adaptive time-stepping scheme where the minimum timestep $\Delta t$ out of all the particles at each iteration is considered.
+where $R$ is the radial distance of the particle to the location of Sgr~A*, $M_\text{BH}$ is the mass of the SMBH, $G$ is the gravitational constant, and $C$ is the prefactor, which is set to $C=0.01$ for accuracy.
+We applied an adaptive time-stepping scheme in which the minimum timestep, $\Delta t$, of all the particles at each iteration is considered.
 The initial position of the cloud was set to the position of S33/S0-30 in 1947.
 Then, it is only necessary to specify the size of the cloud and its initial velocity.